alisterw/lilypond/README.md

 ## Prerequisites
 * [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) must be installed and running.
-* Any local versions of lilypond (possibly installed prior an upgrade to Catalina broke running it locally) should be uninstalled.
+* Any local versions of LilyPond (possibly installed prior an upgrade to Catalina broke running it locally) should be uninstalled.

 ## Building the image